4bitFox/hisense_a7cc/README.md

 All the info regarding the A7CC is scattered troughout many forums and posts.
 I want to spare you the time by writing down the infos I found to be working.

+> [!CAUTION]
-### As always: MESSING WITH YOUR PHONE CAN BREAK IT, so be careful.
+> ### As always: MESSING WITH YOUR PHONE CAN BREAK IT, so be careful.
 I'm not responsible for anything. :-)

 # BACKUP
+> [!WARNING]
-Entering autodload aparrently WIPES your splloader!
+> Entering autodload aparrently WIPES your splloader!
 By entering it you will be stuck in emergency download mode (Ask me how I found out :-D).
 Your phone will NOT boot normally, even with hardware key combos!!
 ```
 adb reboot autodload
 ```